rajeshwarpatlolla/ionic-datepicker/README.md

 Apart from the config method, you can re configure all options in the controller also.
 If you again set any of the properties, they will be overridden by the values mentioned in the controller.
 This will be useful if there are multiple date pickers in the app, which has different properties.

-In all the above steps the only mandatory thing is the `callback` where you will get the selected date value.
+In all the above steps the only mandatory thing is the `callback` where you will get the selected date value or period start and end values.

 ##Screen Shots: